prisma-collective/docs/content/events/resilience.md

 - Hubs are attractors, helps manage complexity.
 Complexity moves in a certain way around those attractors.
 - Mobilising and/ or managing the people around
-- Restraint on sociocratic organising and contribtion accounting because the anarchist culture in catalunya is too unorganisable.
+- Restraint on sociocratic organising and contribtion accounting because the anarchist culture in Catalunya has an inertia against being asked to formalise in any particular way that they might not necessarily want to.

 Purpose of accelerator: producing case-studies like the river project that are examples of really democracitally commonizing a natural space.